Here’s the question: What is spam?

 In 2000, spam was unsolicited bulk commercial email.

-In 2010, spam is any email that is not wanted.
+In 2024, spam is any email that is not wanted.
 This includes the unsolicited bulk commercial email, which continues to be sent in record numbers.
-And it also includes any email that was originally asked for, but now is no longer welcome.
-Maybe their interests have changed, maybe your emails are boring, maybe they get too much email, etc.
+And it now also includes any email that was originally asked for but is no longer welcome.

 How Spam Gets Labeled as Spam

-Many web email providers, such as AOL, Gmail, Hotmail and Yahoo, have Report as Spam buttons, allowing their customers to designate any email as no longer wanted.
-These providers will relay that information back to the mailing list delivery service, asking them to take the person off of the list.
-These providers also keep track of how many people reported a message as spam, versus how many emails were not.
-If the ratio of bad emails becomes too high, then future sending privileges may be reduced or revoked.
+Many email providers, such as Gmail, Outlook, Hotmail, and Yahoo, have Report as Spam buttons, allowing their customers to designate any email as no longer wanted.
+These providers will relay that information back to the mailing list delivery service, asking them to take the person off the list.

 What Spam Means to You as a List Owner

-Why is this important to you as a list owner or a newsletter sender?
-Well, what is spam then?
-Spam is what you don’t want your messages to be.
-If your mailing list gets shuffled into the spam folder, then most people will never even see it!
+Spam is what you DON’T want your messages to be.
+If your mailing list emails get shuffled into the spam folder, then most people will never even see them!

-No one likes spam, at least not the email kind.
+No one likes spam, at least not the email kind. 😉